jacorbal/pynfact/README.rst

 Bugs
 ~~~~

-This project is still in development, so there are probably lots of bugs
+This project is stable, yet still in development, so there are probably
-that need to be fixed before deploying a stable release.
+lots of bugs that need to be fixed in future releases.
 If you find a
 bug, please, report it at the `GitHub issue tracker`_.

 License